The Masked Singer (American TV series) season 9

-The ninth season of the American television series The Masked Singer premiered on Fox on February 15, 2023.
+The ninth season of the American television series The Masked Singer premiered on Fox on February 15, 2023, and concluded on May 17, 2023.
+The season was won by singer Bishop Briggs as "Medusa", with singer David Archuleta finishing second as "Macaw".

 Panelists and host

 Nick Cannon, singer-songwriter Robin Thicke, television and radio personality Jenny McCarthy Wahlberg, actor and comedian Ken Jeong, and recording artist Nicole Scherzinger all return as host and panelists.

-The second episode included Nick Viall and Shangela as additional guests, the third episode included Luann de Lesseps and Theresa Caputo as additional guests, the fourth episode included Helen Mirren, Zachary Levi, and Jim Lee as additional guests with Jennifer Nettles appearing in a post-credit gag, and the fifth episode featured Nettles as a guest panelist, with Elmo, Big Bird, Cookie Monster, Oscar the Grouch, Grover, Count von Count, Abby Cadabby, and Elmo's puppy Tango as additional guests.
+The second episode included Nick Viall and Shangela as additional guests, the third episode included Luann de Lesseps and Theresa Caputo as additional guests, the fourth episode included Helen Mirren, Zachary Levi, and Jim Lee as additional guests with Jennifer Nettles appearing in a post-credit gag, the fifth episode featured Nettles as a guest panelist, with Elmo, Big Bird, Cookie Monster, Oscar the Grouch, Grover, Count von Count, Abby Cadabby, and Elmo's puppy Tango as additional guests, the sixth episode included Bill Engvall, Robert Woods, and Deana Carter as additional guests, the seventh episode included Young MC, Donnie Wahlberg (who portrayed "Cluedle-Doo" during the fifth season), Erik Estrada, and Charlene Tilton as additional guests, and the ninth episode included Daphne Zuniga and Mike Massimino as additional guests.

 Buffalo Bills safety Damar Hamlin appeared as a guest in the fifth episode along with his younger brother, Damir.
 The episode was filmed in January 2023, a few weeks after his cardiac arrest medical incident.

 Production

 The season is formatted similar to its predecessor, featuring three contestants in each episode, with one eliminated mid-show and taken to the VIP section and the other two battling it out in a Battle Royale.
 A champion is crowned at the end of each episode who then moves on to the following episode, with the other singer in the top two unmasking.
 However, it also introduces a gimmick known as the "Ding Dong Keep It On" bell, which allows a panelist to save a singer from elimination.
 The bell can only be used once per group.
-There will be a special episode where those saved by the "Ding Dong Keep It On" bell will compete for a second chance to stay in the competition.
+As a result, there was a special episode where those saved by the "Ding Dong Keep It On" bell compete for a second chance to stay in the competition.

 The season also features the return of themed nights, a gimmick introduced in the previous season.
-The season is set to include themes such as "Opening Night", "ABBA", "New York", "DC Superhero", "Sesame Street", "80s Night", "Country", "Movie Night", and "Space".
+The season includes themes such as "Opening Night", "ABBA", "New York", "DC Superhero", "Sesame Street", "80s Night", "Country", "Movie Night", "Space", and “British Invasion”.

+The twelfth episode of the season ended with a dedication for TV host Jerry Springer who died on April 27, 2023.
+Springer portrayed "Beetle" in the previous season.